HDB's annual deficit rises to record S$6.8 billion in last financial year

 The deficit for the Home Ownership segment stems mainly from the expected deficit for flats that are under development, the gross deficit on the sale of flats and the disbursement of CPF housing grants.

-There was a net increase of S$3.738 billion in the provision for the "foreseeable deficit" for flats under development in FY2023.
+There was a net increase of about S$3.74 billion in the provision for the "foreseeable deficit" for flats under development in FY2023.

 As public housing is highly subsidised, HDB incurs deficits for BTO projects even as they start development.
 The provision for this deficit has to be made upfront.